What is palliative care?

 Anyone who has been diagnosed with a serious illness should have palliative care.
 Ideally it should be introduced early in a person’s treatment.
 The palliative care team is an extra layer of support, in addition to other doctors.
 Some of the more common illnesses palliative care specialists can help with are cancer, heart failure, COPD, dementia, and ALS, among others.

-Summit Medical Group & Partners In Care
+Summit Health & Partners In Care

 Partners In Care will be in our Main Eastside Clinic on Wednesday and Thursday mornings from 10:00 am – 2:00 pm.
 Dr. Jennifer Blechman will oversee this practice and work directly with our oncologists on treatment plans.
 Dr. Blechman is a Hospice and Palliative Care physician working at Partners in Care, Central Oregon’s only independent, non-hospital based hospice and home health organization.